SESYNC-ci/sesync-ci.github.io/blog/_drafts/visualization-with-diagrammeR.md

 ---

-Have you ever needed to create a visualization of a research process or statistical model that isn't directly plotted from data?
+Have you ever needed to create a visualization of a research process or statistical model that isn’t directly plotted from data?
 The R package [DiagrammeR](http://rich-iannone.github.io/DiagrammeR/index.html) makes it much easier to create high quality figures and diagrams in situations like these.